martinvonz/jj/docs/tutorial.md

 ```

 The `000000000000` commit (change ID `zzzzzzzzzzzz`) is a virtual commit that's
 called the "root commit".
 It's the root commit of every repo.
-The `root` symbol
+The `root()`
-in the revset matches it.
+function in the revset matches it.

 There are also operators for getting the parents (`foo-`), children (`foo+`),
 ancestors (`:foo`), descendants (`foo:`), DAG range (`foo:bar`, like